13 Unbelievably Easy Ways to Make Coloring Fun for Kids

 Then, my second boy came along…

-Professor (now 14) strongly despised coloring.
+Professor (now in college!) strongly despised coloring.
 From the texture of the crayon to the sound of it moving across the page, everything about coloring irritated this boy.
 He was a coloring grouch.

 (He also didn’t care for handwriting.
 As a left-handed child with undiagnosed dysgraphia, I often wonder if there was a connection…)